 8. Did the state's Synar survey use a list frame? ☐ Yes $\boxtimes$ No If Yes, a nswer the following questions about its coverage. a.
 The calendar year of the latest frame coverage study: b.
 Percent coverage from the latest frame coverage study: c.
-Was a new study conducted in this reporting period? □Yes □ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
-The calendar year of the next coverage study planned: 9.
-Has the Synar survey inspection protocol changed from the previous year? ☐ Yes ⊠ No protocol (Append e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol (ix C).
+Was a new study conducted in this reporting period? □Yes ⊠ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
+The calendar year of the next coverage study planned: No coverage study is required or planned as Georgia uses an area frame.
+9. Has the Synar survey inspection protocol changed from the previous year?
+Yes Yes ⊠ No protocol (Append e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol lix C).
 If the inspection protocol changed from the previous year, these changes must sted in the protocol submitted. a.
-Provide the inspection period: From to b.
-Provide the number of youth inspectors used in the current inspection year: NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference. b.
+Provide the inspection period: From 05/28/2014 to 08/15/2014 MM/DD/YY MM/DD/YY b.
+Provide the number of youth inspectors used in the current inspection year: 32 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference. b.
 Fill out and attach Form 5 in Appendix A (Forms 1-5).
 (Not required if the state used SSES to analyze the Synar survey data.)

-SECTION II: FFY 2016 (Intended Use):
+SECTION II: FFY 2015 (Intended Use):